Scarborough (Qld)

 Scarborough displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Scarborough's dwelling structure, as per the latest Census, consisted of 60.6% houses and 39.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had a higher percentage of houses at 73.5%, with 26.5% being other dwellings.
-Home ownership in Scarborough was 40.4%, compared to mortgaged dwellings at 28.6% and rented ones at 31.0%.
-The median monthly mortgage repayment in Scarborough was $1,907, higher than Brisbane metro's $1,863.
-The median weekly rent in Scarborough was $350, lower than Brisbane metro's $380.
-Nationally, Scarborough's mortgage repayments were higher at $1,907 compared to the Australian average of $1,863, while rents were lower at $350 against the national figure of $375.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Scarborough stood at 40.4%, with mortgaged dwellings at 28.6% and rented ones at 31.0%.
+The median monthly mortgage repayment was $1,907, higher than Brisbane metro's $1,863.
+Median weekly rent in Scarborough was $350, compared to Brisbane metro's $380.
+Nationally, Scarborough's mortgage repayments were higher at $1,907 against the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing